 The default handler will receive all messages not trapped by other handlers.
-It is used to manage the TERMINATE command17.
+It is curently used to manage the TERMINATE command17.

-All other commands are unexpected and thus will only generate warnings.
+All other commands possibly received by the default handler are unexpected and thus will only generate warnings.

 3.2 AOSAoApp::Run()